 - The Memorandum of Understanding for the Vancouver Project Office

 - Current Capital Projects Interactive Map and School Project Details

-- Summary Table of Active Capital Projects (Feb 2013)
+- Summary Table of All Capital Projects (March 2015)

 SEISMIC PLANNING INITIATIVES

 Comprehensive Assessment (2012)

 The Comprehensive Assessment has been completed as a high level assessment of VSB Facilities.
 The Audit considered factors for Seismic Screening and costing using Technical Guidelines First Edition (TG1)